*I update this whenever I learn something new (to me) so check back often!

 Some say you don’t need cash but I’ve found when budget travelling, you use it a lot more.
 Smaller establishments prefer it.
 I usually bring about $200 USD for back up.
 This I carry in a money belt with my passport.
 It’s the emergency stash.
 I rarely use it and just keep it for the next trip but when you need it, you NEED it.
 Also in the money belt I keep a spare credit card and a debit card.
 If you’ve ever had a card compromised you’ll understand that you do NOT want that to happen when you’re far from home.
 If it does you want to have access to an alternative.

 I have a credit card I use specifically for travel.
 In Canada, I’ve found only ONE that does not charge currency conversion fees.
 That’s the BRIM card.
 It has a few other perks too.
-I book my trip with a Capital One premium card that has insurance and collects points to use for travel expenses.
-That’s my back up card.
+Apparently there are 2 more cards now.
+One is hometrust and the other is an RBC card that has a fee.

-This site has lots of info on travel hacking and using credit cards to get what you want. https://flytrippers.com/best-credit-cards-canada/
+This site is Canadian and has lots of info on travel hacking and using credit cards to get what you want.
+Check it out. https://flytrippers.com/best-credit-cards-canada/

 My debit card is from Motive Financial and it took has no conversion fees.
 Your bank might have one too.
 Make sure you ask.
 Many add another 2.5% or more to the conversion rate in addition to ATM fees.
 Nobody likes paying bank fees!